-Did you know that 1 in 6 couples in the US could deal with an issue with infertility?
-That’s right.
-And if that isn’t enough, 25% of infertile couples have more than one contributing factor to their infertility.
-This can seem very daunting if you are trying to get pregnant and/or having a problem achieving that goal.
+Did you know that 1 in 6 couples in the US could deal with the issue of infertility?
+That alone is not a pleasant statistic but what complicates it even more is that 25% of infertile couples have more than one contributing factor to their fertility problem.
+This can seem very daunting for any couple trying to build a family, but is especially frustrating if you are having a problem achieving that goal.

-But there is help for those struggling to get pregnant.
-It actually starts during the preconception period, which is 4 months before actually conceiving.
-And this is not just about the woman.
-It is important to evaluate the health of the man also.
+The good news is that there is help for those struggling to get pregnant.
+It starts during the preconception period, which is 4 months before actually conceiving.
+This preparatory period is not just about the woman.
+It is important to evaluate the health of the man as well.

-There are many things to consider when trying to ensure you have the right recipe to achieving your goal of adding to your family.
-It involves improving the health of both the mother and the father by testing, tracking and maintaining optimal general and reproductive health along with the health of the egg, sperm and creating a nurturing environment within the uterus.
+There are many things to consider when trying to ensure you have the right recipe to achieving your goal of growing your family.
+It involves improving the health of both the mother and the father by testing, tracking and maintaining optimal general and reproductive health along with the health of the egg and sperm.
+By taking the necessary steps during this preconception period, you are creating a nurturing environment within the uterus.

-The first thing we have to talk about is lifestyle.
-There are many contributing factors that can potentially impact fertility of both people.
-But the one that has the most significant impact is the one to delay conception.
-Many times, there may be certain goals to save money, “be ready” for children, live in a certain location, or even ensure our career will be safe if we start a family.
-Unfortunately, women over the age of 35 are almost twice as likely to present with unexplained fertility issues.
+The first and very underestimated factor of infertility is lifestyle.
+There are many contributing factors that can potentially impact fertility of both the woman and the man.
+But the one that has the most significant impact is the choice to delay conception.
+Many times, there may be certain life goals such as saving money, being “ready” for children, living in a certain location, or even ensuring your career will be safe if you start a family.
+Unfortunately, the longer you wait, odds are the more difficult it will be to conceive and progress with a healthy pregnancy.
+Women over the age of 35 are almost twice as likely to present with unexplained fertility issues.
 So let’s talk about the biggest barriers to conceiving.